-Let us add that in a modification of (20) in which the deictic pronoun IX- $b{deictic}$ was replaced with THAT-b GUY (ASL 34, 2674), the locative-shifted version in d. received a slightly lower rating than the control sentences (6 vs. 7), and that our consultant explicitly noted: "This is a slightly lower judgment because it would be preferable to match HELP to that guy's location if he's actually present, or to add meaning that the guy was in that location at the time signer helped him."
+Finally, let us add that in a modification of (20) in which the deictic pronoun IX- $b{deictic}$ was replaced with THAT-b GUY (ASL 34, 2674), the locative-shifted version in d. received a slightly lower rating than the control sentences (6 vs. 7), and that our consultant explicitly noted: "This is a slightly lower judgment because it

-8 Third person controls (with JOHN replacing IX-1) displayed the opposite pattern of preference: 5.9 with Locative Shift, 3.7 without (we do not know why the version without Locative Shift was so degraded).
+9 Third person controls (with JOHN replacing IX-1) displayed the opposite pattern of preference: 5.9 with Locative Shift, 3.7 without (we do not know why the version without Locative Shift was so degraded).